elix/rfcs/0000-template.md

 # Summary

-One paragraph explanation of the feature.
+Concise (roughly one paragraph) explanation of the feature.
+Include a representative code snippet if it's short and self-explanatory.

 # Motivation and goals